dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcedrawinglayer.md

 # DCEDrawingLayer Class

-The layers that contains `DrawingItems`.
+A `DCEDrawingLayer` is the layer that contains and displays `DrawingItems`.
 Users can add configurations for the `DrawingItems` via `DCEDrawingLayer`

 ```java
 class com.dynamsoft.dce.DCEDrawingLayer